-This menu choice allows the user to enter a single calibration point, by exposing the sensor to a gas with a known dewpoint and enter that dewpoint value to create a single point calibration.
-For Analyzers equipped with a Self Calibrating Solenoid Valve, this menu choice allows the user to setup the self calibrating schedule.
+This menu choice allows the user to enter a single calibration point, by exposing the analyzer to a gas with a known dewpoint and enter that dewpoint value to create a single point calibration (refer to appendix E).
+For Analyzers equipped with a Self Calibrating Solenoid Valve, this menu choice allows the user to setup the self calibrating schedule (refer to appendix F).